Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 It sounds like JetBlue realizes these things are an issue and is attempting to address them in their new restyling which they are rolling out in 2019.

 My husband and I made it to New York City earlier than we expected.
 JetBlue got us across the country about 20 minutes quicker than they had planned!
 Thank you, JetBlue!
 They even accommodated my fussy child and came up with a solution that was best for everyone on board.
-I’m happy to report that none of the other passengers died from killer migraines from my son’s vocal cords due to the quick actions of the staff.
+I’m happy to report that, due to the quick actions of the JetBlue staff, none of the other passengers died from killer migraines caused by my son’s vocal cords.

 I truly hope I get a chance one of these days to fly JetBlue again and experience one of their restyled and upgraded Airbus A320’s.
 Maybe, if I can convince my husband, I’ll even be able to experience an “Even More Space” seat.
 If I get this opportunity, I’ll be back to write an updated review!